mzytnicki/srnaMapper/README.md

 Example:

     ./srnaMapper -r cond1_rep1.fastq -r cond1_rep2.fastq -r cond2_rep1.fastq -r cond2_rep2.fastq -g genome -o cond1_rep1.sam -o cond1_rep2.sam -o cond2_rep1.sam -o cond2_rep2.sam -t 10

-# Questions

-## The names of the mapped reads are scrambled

-Yes.
-This is necessary for srnaMapper to work.
-Actually, the reads themselves are lost in the process.
-Only the sequences, the (averaged) quality, and the number of occurrences of the sequences, are kept.
-However, srnaMapper provides a unique read name, which is not the one given in the fastq file.